DivikaDhake/Amazon-Clone/README.md

 # Amazon-Clone
-Amazon Clone using HTML, CSS, and Javasript
+This repository is simple a Clone of amazon which displays only the Beautiful Interface of Amazon website using HTML, CSS and javascript